 Ingredients for Quick Broccoli Pasta

-- Pasta: You can choose your favorite type—spaghetti, penne, farfalle, or even whole wheat pasta for a healthier twist.
+- Pasta: Pick your favorite—spaghetti, penne, farfalle, or use whole wheat for a healthier version.

-- Fresh Broccoli: Look for vibrant, crisp florets for the best flavor and texture.
+- Fresh Broccoli: Choose bright green, crisp florets for the best taste and texture.

 - Olive oil